Visit Sagrada Familia

 Sale of tickets finishes 30 minutes before closing time, but I would advise you to have at least an hour there especially if you have Sagrada Familia Tower Tickets!

-Click for more on our Gaudi Trail Adventures
+For more on our Barcelona Gaudi Trail Adventures, click below

 A Gallery of the Sagrada Familia.